sana-hosseini/air-lab-pico/README.md

 The main loop targets a 50 ms cycle, about 20 Hz.
 Every cycle it feeds the watchdog, polls the button with a 50 ms debounce, and redraws the current page at most once per second.
-Sampling is on its own timer: when `DATA_SAMPLE_INTERVAL` has elapsed, the onboard LED turns on, the AHT21 is read, the reading is pushed into the ENS160 as temperature and humidity compensation, and `ens.update()` is called.
+Sampling is on its own timer: when `DATA_SAMPLE_INTERVAL` has elapsed, the onboard LED turns on, the AHT21 is read (with the calibration offsets applied inside the driver), the reading is pushed into the ENS160 as temperature and humidity compensation, and `ens.update()` is called.
 If any of that raises, the error is printed, temperature and humidity are recorded as `0.0` for that sample, and the gas fields are recorded as invalid.
 A garbage collection pass runs every 600 loop